xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

         POST    /other  (com.project.ui.SampleViewResource #other)
 ```

-Here you can see real rest mapping `GET     /rest/views/projectName/ui/sample` and
+Here you can see the real REST mapping `GET     /rest/views/projectName/ui/sample` and
 how it could be used relative to application path `GET     /sample`.

 This report will always contain all correct view paths which must simplify overall understanding:
-if path not appear in the report - it's incorrectly mapped and when it's appear - always use the path
+if a path does not appear in the report, it's incorrectly mapped, and when it does appear, always use the path
 from application report to access it.

-But that's not all: you can actually map other rest prefixed to sub urls:
+But that's not all: you can actually map other REST prefixes to sub-URLs:

 ```java
 .bundles(ServerPagesBundle.app("projectName-ui", "com.app.ui", "/")